 We regret that, at this time, we cannot consider applicants who do not have, or have pending, a bachelor's degree from a regionally accredited U.S. college or university.
 We are unable to make any exceptions to this requirement.

 If you are unsure about the US accreditation status of your institution, accreditation information is usually listed in an institution's "About Us" section (or similar) on their website.

 Where should my GRE scores be sent?
 Have you received my scores?

-First of all, make sure that you send your GRE scores to code 4510, and/or self-report your scores in CASPA as these scores will be used first in the application evaluation process.
+First of all, make sure that you send your GRE scores to code 4510, and/or self-report your MCAT scores in CASPA.
 Submission of either GRE or MCAT scores are an application requirement.
 Applications missing scores will be considered incomplete.
 During the application window, applications missing scores will not be evaluated until the scores have been added.
 Applications still missing scores as of the application deadline will not be evaluated.